sachuriga283/nwb4fp/README.md

 ## Introduction

-The `main_create_nwb.py` script facilitates the conversion of neuroscience data into NWB format, a standardized format for neurophysiology data sharing and storage.
+The `test_qmnwb` function facilitates the checking the manual curated sorting files and DLC file is fullfilled the next step or not.
+The `run_qmnwb`  function facilitates the conversion of neuroscience data into NWB format, a standardized format for neurophysiology data sharing and storage.
 This script is particularly useful for researchers working with data from Mus musculus, focusing on electrophysiology and behavioral data.

 ## Features